nj22az/nj22az.github.io/README.md

 3. Commit both the updated JSON and any new files in `assets/downloads/`.
 4. After the GitHub Pages build completes, confirm the links resolve (e.g., `https://nj22az.github.io/assets/downloads/engine-room-checklist.pdf`).

+> **Current placeholders:** `cv-template.pdf` and `project-checklist.txt` live in `assets/downloads/` so the Downloads page has working links.
+Replace these with your real files and adjust `downloads.json` when you are ready.

 ## Troubleshooting

 - **`jekyll` command not found:** run `source ~/.zshrc` in the current terminal or start a new shell so the PATH updates apply.